Sovereign-ShadowMonarch/congenial/Backend/documentation/api.rst

    :statuscode 200: Trades was succesfully added.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: No user is currently logged in.
-   :statuscode 500: Internal Rotki error
+   :statuscode 500: Internal backend error

 .. http:patch:: /api/(version)/trades

-   Doing a PATCH on this endpoint edits an existing trade in Rotki's currently logged in user using the ``trade_id``.
+   Doing a PATCH on this endpoint edits an existing trade in backend's currently logged in user using the ``trade_id``.

    **Example Request**: